Sex Crimes

 Q: What is a sexual offense?

-• The victim is coerced with immediate use or threatened use of force against a person or property
+• The victim is coerced with immediate use or threatened use of force against a person or property;

-• The victim is incapable of consent due to a mental disorder, drugs, alcohol, sleep, etc.
+• The victim is incapable of consent due to a mental disorder, drugs, alcohol, sleep, etc.;

-• The victim is intentionally deceived
+• The victim is intentionally deceived; or

 • The victim is intentionally deceived to believe that the person is the victim's spouse